 Trim Level Breakdown

 The Flex is available in SE, SEL and range-topping Limited trim levels.

-The Flex SE is equipped full power accessories, A/C, a power-adjustable driver's seat with manual recline, a six-speaker AM/FM/CD stereo system with an AUX input, cruise control, rear parking sensors, automatic headlights, SYNC and 17-inch alloy wheels.
+The Flex SE is equipped full power accessories, A/C, a power-adjustable driver's seat with manual recline, a six-speaker AM/FM/CD stereo system with an AUX input, cruise control, heated mirrors, rear parking sensors, automatic headlights, SYNC and 17-inch alloy wheels.

 The Limited jazzes up the exterior even more with larger, 19-inch polished wheels and extra chrome accents, a navigation system, heated and leather-trimmed seats in the first two rows, HID headlights and LED taillights, a power liftgate, a blind-spot warning system, a 12-speaker Sony-branded sound system, a rearview camera, a wood-trimmed steering wheel and a 110-volt power outlet.